 Getting Started with CloudXR.js#

-This guide provides a high-level workflow of building CloudXR.js streaming applications.
+This overview outlines a high-level workflow for building CloudXR.js streaming applications.

 High-Level Workflow#